Living Localities

 The seeds of living growth take root on the threshold between contradiction and congruity; on a bedrock of mutability, the ambiguous city unfolds.

-Download the full book as a PDF here
+Download the full PDF here

 Print layout & cover design by Desiree Kabis